sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 #### Challenges Encountered
 Now this is the process if everything goes well.
 There's several different points where this process can increase the complexity of our simple task:

 - **Version Inconsistencies:** Different microservices were using various versions of `log4j`, requiring tailored updates.
+Maybe some repos were on a previous major version and you'll need to update a lot of code in order to upgrade to the latest version.
+Or you may consider backporting the fix and maintaining patches or a fork of this repository.
 - **Dependency Conflicts:** Updates in some microservices revealed hidden dependencies on outdated libraries.
+Maybe the latest version of log4j pulls in a new version of apache commons.
+Maybe another dependency, for some reason, doesn't work with the latest version.
+This kind of thing does happen and can be a real pain to resolve.

 {{< image src="limes.png" width="500px" class="center" >}}

+With all of this tedious work you should remember that this type of update is *the simplest kind of change to make*.
+Now just imagine trying to be proactive and keep all of your services up-to-date and to not let the least loved ones get left behind.

 #### Monolithic Codebase Alternative
 Because of the overhead in this process, some developers have leaned towards consolidating most of the code that powers microservices into a single repo.
 We refer to this type of code repository as a "monorepo".
 In our log4j scenario, it would help with several of these steps.